 Second Claim: Government's Free Filters Are The End-All Solution

 The second claim was that the government is providing filters to Flint residents for free, so there’s no reason to send anything else.
 This assertion is inconsistent with what we are hearing from people in Flint.

 We tip our hat to the people in Flint who are working to distribute bottled water and filters.
 However, we receive requests every day from individuals and child-focused organizations telling us that they logistically cannot haul enough bottled water, can’t get filters fast enough, or that they don’t trust the products given to them by the same people who ignored the problem for so long.
 The reality is, the filters that are being distributed by the government will have a much shorter lifetime than expected in Flint, because the lead concentrations from the samples used in the certification tests are lower than the levels being measured in Flint.
 Once the filtration capacity for lead (not gallons of water) is reached, the filters are worthless.

 Regardless of the fear vs. facts, nobody disagrees that people in Flint need to be filtering their water until the measures are in place, and if it lowers their anxiety to receive a DONATION from someone not affiliated with their municipality… so be it.
 Companies much larger than Hydroviv are doing the exact same thing, and we encourage people to donate through them if it makes you feel more comfortable than working with Hydroviv.

 1. To lay out the facts in hopes that the death threats will stop.

-2. To assure any of our customers or donors who read the accusation (or any subsequent retweets) that they have not been scammed.
+2. To assure any of our donors who read the accusation (or any subsequent retweets) that they have not been scammed.
 However, if you feel any uneasiness, Hydroviv will refund your contribution, and I will personally cover your donation, no questions asked.

 Eric Roy, Ph.D. | Scientific Founder